yehia67/documentation/getting-started/0.1/getting-started/sending-your-first-data-transaction-with-nodejs.md

 <img src="../success.png" alt="Console output" width="600">

 Congratulations 🎊.
-You've just sent your first data transaction that's now public on the IOTA Tangle.
+You've just sent your first data transaction.

 Your transaction will propgate through the IOTA network until all the IRI nodes have it in their ledgers.